Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 So, he’s (Charles Hoskinson) covering both ends.

 I believe there is a point in playing with the big guys and the industry.
 My question is how much do we want, and I am speaking for myself, to prostitute ourselves and play with the industry by their rules still?
-How much do we really want to be ourselves on this playground?
+How much do we really want to be ourselves on this playground? *- precis of Mihaela - 8:55*

 #### References :
 -	mihaela-ulieru -	https://iohk.io/en/team/mihaela-ulieru